Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Introduction

+Despite these developments, one specific problem remains insufficiently explored: how to realize indoor asset tracking in an Ambient IoT scenario with an energy-neutral and low-complexity device that can receive location information from LED luminaires and report it to a remote reader without relying on complicated VLC receivers or active RF transceivers.
+This challenge is very relevant for asset tracking applications, where the tracked device should be inexpensive, maintenance-free, and lightweight, while still providing practically useful positioning accuracy.
+The key design challenge is to transfer proximity information generated in the optical domain to an RF-domain edge reader, where the information processing to perform the target asset tracking application can be performed.
+The existing proximity-based VLP systems assume that VLC reception and position estimation are both performed on the device side, while existing hybrid VLC/RF solutions often rely on active RF transmission at the IoT node.

-Despite these developments, a unified, energy-neutral solution for indoor positioning that combines VLC with RF backscatter at IoT devices remains an open challenge.
-In this paper, we propose a comprehensive joint VLC-BC-enabled indoor asset tracking system.
-The design features a multi-cell, frequency division multiplexing (FDM)-based VLC transmission architecture where multiple LED luminaires illuminate the service area and broadcast location-specific identifiers (IDs) to a BD as its proximity information.
-We design a low-complexity, battery-free BD that harvests energy from the VLC signals and then modulates and backscatters ambient RF carrier waves to report proximity to an edge reader.
-The reader executes a tracking algorithm to estimate the position of the BD.
-The key contributions of this paper are listed as follows: \begin{itemize} \item We propose an indoor asset tracking system that integrates VLC and BC under a SLIPT framework.
-The design leverages on a batteryless IoT node, namely BD, as a light-to-RF relay for delivering proximity information to an RF reader at the edge for location inference.
-This approach enables low hardware complexity at the IoT node, as the BD can harvest energy from LED illumination and backscatter existing RF signals without the requirement of active radio synthesizing components.
+To address this problem, we propose a joint VLC-BC-enabled indoor asset tracking system.
+The design features a multi-cell, frequency-division multiplexing~(FDM)-based VLC transmission system in which multiple LED luminaires illuminate the service area and broadcast location-specific identifiers to a BD as proximity information.
+We further design a low-complexity, battery-free BD that harvests energy from the VLC signals and modulates ambient RF carrier waves to report the received proximity information to an edge reader, where a tracking algorithm estimates the position of the BD.
+The key contributions of this paper are listed as follows: \begin{itemize} \item We propose an end-to-end indoor asset-tracking architecture that integrates VLC and BC within a SLIPT framework.
+In this architecture, a battery-free BD acts as a light-to-RF relay; that is, it harvests optical energy from LED illumination, receives LED-cell proximity information through a VLC channel, and reports this information to an edge reader by passive RF backscatter communication channel.
+This design shifts communication and localization complexity away from the IoT node, providing a device-side energy-neutral and low-complexity operating point for indoor tracking.

-\item We design a multi-cell VLC architecture based on FDM method to address light interference among multiple LED APs.
-Each LED AP embeds a unique ID using the binary frequency-shift keying~(BFSK) to modulate the intensity of emitted optical signals.
-The low-complexity light modulation and multiplexing scheme offers a scalable solution for identifying which VLC cell that the BD is located, thereby enabling simple proximity-based positioning.

-\item We develop a novel algorithm employing a particle filter~(PF) to track the BD in real time at an edge RF reader.
-By fusing two kinds of measurements, namely the proximity reports indicating the nearest VLC cell IDs and the RSS of the backscatter signal, the designed algorithm can estimate the position of the BD.
-This approach effectively addresses the uncertainty in measurement noise and offers robustness against multipath-rich indoor environments.